ptink/picture_mapper/README.rst

     3. To install requirements for a different environment -
         1. Use pip install on that specific file e.g. $ pip install -r production.txt
         2. Modify requirements.txt to point to the desired requirements file.
-4. Point the app to the correct settings file by -
+4. Point the app to the correct settings file by either -
     1. Using the runserver settings command line argument e.g. $ django-admin.py runserver --settings=picture_mapper.settings.local
     2. Creating a settings.py symlink to the correct settings file -
         1. Windows cmd - mklink .\settings.py .\local.py